igor-baiborodine/kiroule.com/content/article/simplify-development-and-testing-with-bilberry-sandbox.md

   branch = peertube-video
 ```

-Next, the submodule needs to be synced and updated using the following commands:
+Next, the theme submodule needs to be synced and updated using the following commands:
 ```shell
 $ git submodule sync
 $ git submodule update --init --recursive --remote